 - a pinch of cayenne pepper

-- Preheat oven in 180°C. Cut the brinjal in half lengthways and brush the cut sides lightly with olive oil (about 1 tablespoon).
-Place on a baking sheet, cut side down and roast until very tender (about 35 minutes).
+Cut the aubergine in half lenthways and brush the cut sides lightly with olive oil (about 1 tablespoon).
+Place on a baking sheet, cut side down and roast at 180°C until very tender (about 35 minutes).

-- Place the brinjal in a colander to drain and cool for 15 minutes, then scoop the flesh out of the skin.
+Place the aubergine in a colander to drain and cool for 15 minutes, then scoop the flesh out of the skin.

-- Combine the brinjal, remaining olive oil (about 2 tablespoon), tahini, garlic, cumin, 2 tablespoons of lemon juice, the salt and a pinch of cayenne pepper in a blender/food processor.
-Pulse until the brinjal is somewhat smooth but retains some of its texture.
+Combine the aubergine, remaining olive oil, tahini, garlic, cumin, 2 tablespoons lemon juice, salt and cayenne pepper in a blender or food processor.
+Plulse until somewhat smooth but retaining some of its texture.